BladeRavinger/Satisfactory-Discord-Hub/README.md

 	git clone https://github.com/BladeRavinger/Satisfactory-Discord-Bot.git

-or download and unpack the zip file

-With Prerequisites Installed and git cloned, run the discord.js installer:
+Node Package Manager (NPM) will install the minimum dependencies, move into the directory of the git clone and run

+	npm install

+Optionally you can install pm2, this package will keep the bot running if you restart your server or an error occurs and it crashes

-	npm install discord.js
+	npm install pm2@latest -g

-For now, in early development we are using static .json files to store server information such as IP's and Ports the servers.json can hold up to 25 servers (discord API limitation) a template exists alongside the app.js

-goto https://discord.com/developers/applications and create a bot for your code to work with and invite it to your server Google can help you with the details, we wont be covering it here.

-The bot should only need permission to read and write to chat but should be safe to give admin perms if you so choose.
+The `-g` above installs pm2 globally, allowing you to take full advantage of it

 # Configuration

-Configuration
-Modify config.json with your discord-bot token and satisfactory-server API token
+Make a copy of the environment file we use to store tokens for the bot

+	cp .env.example .env

+Then go ahead and fill out the fields within

-the satisfactory API token can be grabbed from your satisfactory server, open your game, connect to the admin panel and on the console type
+The satisfactory API token can be grabbed from your satisfactory server, open your game, connect to the admin panel and on the console type

 	server.GenerateAPIToken

-you may also need your client ID and Guild ID for registering commands (if they are not in the template then we have fixed that)

-once all your ID's and tokens are in the right place you can deploy the commands, run this code to do that (we plan to implement a command refresh into bot restarting)

-	node deploy-commands.js

-# Startup

-Running the following command will start the bot up

-	node app.js

-it will log the bot name that its connected too aswell as a `NODE_TLS_REJECT_UNAUTHORIZED` error.

-This error is due too satisfactory using a self-signed certificate, node rejects un-autheticated certificates and crashes.
-We are investigating options.
+The discord token can appId can both be found on your bots' developer panel at https://discord.com/developers/applications

+If you haven't yet created a Bot application with discord now is the time, I won't be covering how to do that here, but Google has some resources that can help

+The bot should only need permission to read and write to chat, but should be safe to give admin perms if you so choose.(this maybe updated as we develop the bot)

-If you have your own SSL certificate you can place it with the server and remove the above line from `app.js` before launching your Satisfactory server. (untested)
+If you have your own SSL certificate, you can place it with the server (Optional, not at all required)

 	`$InstallRoot$/FactoryGame/Certificates/*`

 Placing the Certificate and private key in this directory should allow Satisfactory to use it with the API.

-# Auto-boot
+# Launching

-pm2 can be installed to maintain node.js package on Linux, as that's the env we run on I cannot advise anything else at this time, you got this far, I'm sure you can work something out

-again I wont be going into pm2 setup (maybe in a future update) Google is a great resource (and I am lazy)
+There are a few ways to start the bot, we have included some scripts to save you working it out yourself

+	npm run start

+Will run the most basic startup script, if you are connected via terminal once the shell closes so will your bot so we don't recommend this

+If you would like to run with pm2, then you can use

+	npm run pm2:start
+	npm run pm2:stop

+To start and stop the bot, the start command here is preloaded to auto restart the bot every midnight and also watch certain folders so in the event you pull a new update
+The bot should restart automatically on file updates, making maintenance friendlier for you.

+If you intend for pm2 to restart your bot every time the system restarts, then don't forget to run

+	pm2 startup

+And read its output, sometimes it will make recommendations if it was unable to set up the config

+	pm2 save

+Will lock in the currently running pm2 processes to its auto start environment

-## Aditional Info
+## Additional Info

 any questions or suggestions, slap them in the issues tab or hit me up on the discord server below.